isabella232/journeys.en/help/using/expression/advanced-editor-use-cases.md

 # Using the advanced expression editor

 The Advanced expression editor can be used to create conditions to allow you to filter users in your journeys.
-These conditions enable you to target users on time, date, localization duration, or action such as purchase or abandonment of carts so that they can be retargeted in the journey.
+These conditions enable you to target users on time, date, location, duration, or actions such as purchase or abandonment of carts so that they can be retargeted in the journey.

 >[!NOTE]
 >